Local theory of stable polynomials and bounded rational functions of several variables: A local theory of stable polynomials

 \subsubsection{Initial Segments and Contact Order}

 Given a pure stable polynomial $p\in \C[z_1,z_2]$ with $p(0,0)=0$ with real and imaginary coefficient decomposition $p = A+ i B$ recall that $A+tB$ is real stable for $t\in \R$ and $B$ is also real stable (Remark \ref{AtBrs}).
 How do the Puiseux expansions of $p$ and $A+tB$ compare?

-The following theorem, proven in the next subsection, says that generically in $t$ there is an exact correspondence between the smooth branches of $A+tB$ and the Puiseux branches of $p$.
+Theorem \ref{thm:segments} below, which is proven in the next subsection, says that generically in $t$ there is an exact correspondence between the smooth branches of $A+tB$ and the Puiseux branches of $p$.
+Basically, $p$ factors locally as